vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 - Talked about **Pooling layers**, which can help prune everything but the most useful features.
 - Implemented a **Softmax** layer so we could use **cross-entropy loss**.

-There's still much more that we haven't covered yet, such as how to actually train a CNN. **Part 2 of this CNN series will do a deep-dive on training a CNN**, including deriving gradients and implementing backprop.
-[Subscribe to my newsletter](http://eepurl.com/gf8JCX) if you want to get an email when Part 2 comes out (soon)!
+There's still much more that we haven't covered yet, such as how to actually train a CNN. **[Part 2](/blog/intro-to-cnns-part-2/) of this CNN series does a deep-dive on training a CNN**, including deriving gradients and implementing backprop.

 If you're eager to see a trained CNN in action: this [example Keras CNN](https://keras.io/examples/mnist_cnn/) trained on MNIST achieves **99.25%** accuracy.
 CNNs are powerful!